flotiq/flotiq-docs/docs/API/content-type/creating-co.md

 ## Batch create Content Objects through API

-There is a way to add up to 100 of Content Objects at once.
+There is a way to add up to 100 Content Objects at once.
-It is possible by using `/batch` endpoint
+It is possible by using the `/batch` endpoint
-(in our example the URL would be `https://api.flotiq.com/api/v1/content/blogposts/batch`).
+(in our example, the URL would be `https://api.flotiq.com/api/v1/content/blogposts/batch`).
 It can be only `insert` or `insert or update` operation.
 To use `insert or update` you need to set `updateExisting` to `true` in the query.